On the convergence of dynamic implementations of Hamiltonian Monte Carlo and No U-Turn Samplers: Dynamic HMC algorithms

 Livingstone et al. \cite{livingstone2019geometric} investigate HMC kernels of the form

 In this form, $\Kker_h^{\mathrm{rHMC}}$ is a sum of HMC kernels, each with a different number of leapfrog steps.
 The weights $(\varpi_j)_j$ are nonnegative and sum up to 1, with $\varpi_1$ being positive.
 Additionally, a upper bound $J \in \Nset$ is specified for the non-zero weights.
 Therefore, irreducibility and as result ergodicity of HMC established in \cite[Section 5.1]{livingstone2019geometric} are direct consequences of the ones of MALA since $\varpi_1 >0$.
 Durmus et al. \cite{Durmus2017-tf} relax the restriction $\varpi_1 > 0$ for achieving ergodicity of HMC kernels in the form of equation \eqref{eq:rhmc-transition-kernel}.
-Notably, their results cover cases with a deterministic number of leapfrog steps $T \geq 2$.
+Notably, their results cover cases with a deterministic number of leapfrog steps $T \geq 2$ and no restriction on the step size $h > 0$.
 Our main results, as presented in \Cref{thm:ergodicity_compile} and \Cref{thm:ergo_geo}, establish both ergodicity and $\VFL$-uniform ergodicity for the NUTS algorithm described in detail in \Cref{sec:nuts-its-invariance}.
 These results have broad applicability for potentials that exhibit growth slower than quadratic at infinity, with additional assumptions in the case of quadratic growth.

-A major challenge in establishing our results arises from the fact that while some NUTS variants include a MALA component in their transition kernel, the specific variant we deal with, which is used in recent versions of Stan, does not.
-As a result, the conventional irreducibility arguments based on generic approaches, as seen in \cite{roberts1996geometric, livingstone2019geometric}, are insufficient.
-Instead, we rely on more sophisticated and specialized arguments.
-Further, adapting the approaches used in \cite{roberts1996geometric, livingstone2019geometric} for MALA or in \cite{Durmus2017-tf} for HMC is challenging, if not impossible, in the case of NUTS.
-Thus, we employ a new proof strategy to establish the ergodicity of NUTS.
+A major challenge in establishing our results arises from the fact that while some NUTS variants include a MALA component in their transition kernel the specific variant we deal with, which is used in recent versions of Stan, does not.
+As a result, conventional irreducibility arguments based on accessibility in one step, as seen in \cite{roberts1996exponential, livingstone2019geometric}, are insufficient.
+Further, existing results on basic HMC establish strong control of leapfrog orbits only for short integration times $Th > 0$ (see e.g. \cite{Chen2023hmc, Bou-Rabee2023, Gouraud2022} and our \Cref{thm:trajectory-transitivity}) and on the other hand the use of degree theory to control the orbits for longer integration times as in \cite{Durmus2017-tf} seems difficult to adapt to the analysis of the dynamically defined stopping time.
+Thus we need to employ a new proof strategy incorporating global information about leapfrog orbits.